 # or

-apt search package-nameThis shows all packages matching your search term.
-Note the exact package name from the output and use it in your install command.
-Package names are case-sensitive and may include version numbers or suffixes.
+apt search package-nameThis lists all packages whose name or description matches your search term.
+Copy the exact name from the output.
+Package names are case-sensitive and often include version numbers or suffixes (for example php8.3-cli rather than php).

 lsb_release -a